Is Austin Really That Weird?

 The tourism industry is important for any city and lots of cities are becoming more innovative in their marketing.
 Instead of focusing on a city's landmarks or points of interest, cities around the world are practically turning their cities into brands as if they're products to sell.
 But more than something to sell to outsiders, these branding strategies give locals a sense of identity and pride for their cities.
 This can be traced all the way back to Milton Glaser's "I Love New York" slogan created in 1977 for locals and tourists alike.
 Austin is a prime example as well, complete with their own branding slogan: Keep Austin Weird.

 Texas is iconic for multiple cities.
 Growing up, Austin was just the Texas capital and nothing more.
-However, thanks to my own hometown attempting to brand itself as a music and artsy hub, I began to hear about Austin as a city with a similar vibe.
+However, thanks to my own hometown attempting to brand itself as a musical and artsy hub, I began to hear about Austin as a city with a similar vibe.
 With music festivals like Austin City Limits and South By Southwest, graffiti walls, art museums, and quirky local businesses, Austin has definitely achieved its goal of becoming a hotspot for musicians and artists.
 As a result, Austin feels young and great for hipsters.
 In fact, Millennials make up slightly over 30% of the total population.

 Local restaurants, bars, and clubs embody the “Keep Austin Weird” tagline.
 6th Street is well-known for these locations and on weekends, it becomes pedestrian only.
 There is Pete’s Dueling Piano Bar, the VooDoo Room (a go-go dancing nightclub), The Museum of the Weird, and The Rooftop on 6th to name a few.
 Not to be confused with the VooDoo Room is VooDoo Doughnut.
 This bakery is open late into the night and features grape, bubblegum, and horchata doughnuts to name a few.